 Human trials of Coronavirus 'ChAdOx1' vaccine begins today: Here's how it works?

-New Delhi, Apr 23: Researchers at the University of Oxford in the UK will begin a phase 1 clinical trial of the Covid-19 vaccine called ChAdOx1 nCoV-19 against the novel coronavirus.
+New Delhi, Apr 23: Researchers at the University of Oxford in the UK will begin a phase-1 clinical trial of the Covid-19 vaccine called ChAdOx1 nCoV-19 against the novel coronavirus.
 Scientists at the university believe there is an 80 per cent chance of success.

-The Oxford team - led by Professor Sarah Gilbert, is testing ChAdOx1 nCoV-19, a candidate based on a chimpanzee adenovirus modified to include the spike or 'S' protein on the surface of SARS-CoV-2, the virus that causes Covid-19.
+The Oxford team, led by Professor Sarah Gilbert, is testing ChAdOx1 nCoV-19, a candidate based on a chimpanzee adenovirus modified to include the spike or 'S' protein on the surface of SARS-CoV-2, the virus that causes Covid-19.

 The vaccine is based on an adenovirus vaccine vector and the SARS-CoV-2 spike protein.
 Adenoviral vectors are a very well-studied vaccine type, having been used safely in thousands of participants, from 1 week to 90 years of age, in vaccines targeting over 10 different diseases.